jennieleewalker/reading-notes/CODER'S_COMPUTER.md

 **Git**

-Git is a a distributed version-control system, which means it tracks changes in code to help manage software development more efficently.
+Git is a a distributed version-control system, which means it tracks changes in code to help manage software development more efficiently.

 **Tree**